quatico-solutions/websmith/packages/compiler/docs/target-configuration.md

 -->
 # Custom compilation targets

 websmith supports custom compilation targets.
-A compilation target is name that configures which addons and additional configuration to apply to a specific compilation target.
+A compilation target is a name that configures which addons and additional configuration to apply to a specific compilation target.
 Add a `websmith.config.json` file next to your `tsconfig.json` and add a `targets` section to it.
 Name each target and specify the addons and configuration to apply for that target.

 ```json
 // websmith.config.json